Public image of Donald Trump: Popular culture

 Trump has played himself in the role of a rich and powerful businessman in cameo appearances in films and television shows and from 2004 to 2015 as the host of the reality show The Apprentice.

 Trump has been the subject of parody, comedy, and caricature.
 He has been parodied regularly on Saturday Night Live by Phil Hartman, Darrell Hammond, and Alec Baldwin, and in South Park as Mr. Garrison.
 The Simpsons episode "Bart to the Future" – written during his 2000 campaign for the Reform Party – anticipated a Trump presidency.
 A parody series called The President Show debuted in April 2017 on Comedy Central, while another one called Our Cartoon President debuted on Showtime in February 2018.

 Trump's wealth and lifestyle had been a fixture of hip hop lyrics since the 1980s; he was named in hundreds of songs, most often in a positive tone.
 Mentions of Trump in hip hop turned negative and pejorative after he ran for office in 2015, including the release of a song called "FDT" (for "Fuck Donald Trump") which later topped the iTunes charts after Joe Biden defeated Trump in the 2020 United States presidential election.

+In Chinese, his surname has been transliterated as Chuānpǔ (川普) and Tèlǎngpǔ (特朗普).
+The government of China and media organs of said government use the latter transliteration.
+The former is used for a nickname, Chuān Jiànguó (川建国 "Trump Build Country"), that is meant to convey the idea that China benefits from Trump's actions.